yearn/yearn-devdocs/docs/getting-started/products/yprisma/overview.md

 - Is a token that represents 1 vePRISMA max-locked to Yearn
 - Is not redeemable for PRISMA
-- Has no transfer restrictions and can always be swapped in DEX pool.
+- Has no transfer restrictions and can always be swapped in DEX pools.

 Governance for Prisma is controlled by vePRISMA, a locked token position that grants users voting power, fee revenue, and boosted PRISMA emissions.

-Because all PRISMA emissions come as locked vePRISMA, it is often inconvenient for users who don't want to manage their position or want to cash out.
-The goal of yPRISMA is to offer users a tokenized version of this position, giving them instant liquidity and auto-managing governance participation to maximize yield.
+Because all PRISMA emissions come as locked vePRISMA, it is often inconvenient for users who want to avoid managing their position or want to cash out.
+YPRISMA aims to offer users a tokenized version of this position, giving them instant liquidity and auto-managing governance participation to maximize yield.

 With built-in boost delegation coming soon, users who hold yPRISMA will be able to boost their yields on any of their positions within the Prisma ecosystem, including: